Panic! (video game): Reception

 The four reviewers of Electronic Gaming Monthly noted that Panic! is not actually a game, but opined that it is nonetheless very original and enjoyable for a while, though all but one of them also felt it gets boring fairly quickly.
 They particularly enjoyed the high quality animations and often "sick" sense of humor, and gave it a score of 5.75 out of 10.
 GamePro panned the game, chiefly for its trial-and-error gameplay which requires players to watch many "pointless" scenes.
-They added, "You might feel differently if there were at least great jokes coming from the switches, but the humor is mostly simplistic cartoons with childish graphics, like basic versions of animations from Monty Python."
-They gave Panic! a 2.0 out of 5 for graphics, 4.0 for sound, and 1.0 for both control and funfactor, making it one of only 12 games in GamePro history to earn a score of 1.0 or lower.
+They added: "You might feel differently if there were at least great jokes coming from the switches, but the humor is mostly simplistic cartoons with childish graphics, like basic versions of animations from Monty Python."
+They gave Panic! a 2.0 out of 5 for graphics, 4.0 for sound, and 1.0 for both control and fun factor, making it one of only 12 games in GamePro history to earn a score of 1.0 or lower.
 Game Players magazine described the game as being made "for people on drugs, by people on drugs."

 Richard Leadbetter, editor of Mean Machines Sega, awarded the Japanese version of the game a score of 90%.

 Next Generation reviewed the Sega CD version of the game, rating it two stars out of five, and stated that "Panic wants to defy description and critical analysis. [...]
 In a word, weird."